-Go on a visual ride and inhale the neon-air of the 80s again.
-Enjoy the pixel-art, the logos, the fonts and rediscover the tools of the makers on 400 extraordinary pages.
-Well-known programmers and artists are looking back to their productions – sceners who have started with the Atari ST and are still working in todays creative IT business.
+Experience the neon-lit home computer art revolution of the 1980s.
+Enjoy the pixel art, the logos, the fonts and rediscover the tools of the creators.
+Renowned programmers and artists look back on their work; their careers began on the Atari ST and they are still active in the creative industries today.

 From 1984 to 1994 and beyond.
-The complete anthology will encompass three volumes with over 1000 pages packed by pixel fascination, interviews, demos, games, tools and computer history – presented in an all new manner.
-It covers the search for artistic expression and searches for the contemporary reasons.
+The complete anthology includes several volumes with over 1000 pages full of fascination for pixels, interviews, demos, games, tools and computer history – all newly presented.
+It includes the search for artistic expression and the search for contemporary reasons.

-Scene vs. Scene.
-On the Atari ST the non-custom chip philosophy led to the creation of near-identical Amiga copies.
+Scene vs. scene.
+Atari ST’s non-custom chip philosophy led to impressive coding and almost identical Amiga copies.

-Special features reveal behind-the-scene stories and pop cultural influences on demo coding and pixel art.
+Special features reveal behind-the-scenes stories and pop cultural influences on demo coding and pixel art.

 From the Foreword by Prof. Dr. Gundolf S. Freyermuth, Cologne Game Lab

-Sign of the Times.
-Raster colors transformed the screen into a digital allegory of painting.
-Let’s put the disc back into the floppy drive and focus on the intensive engagement of digital artists and programmers of the 80s.
-How did those bedroom coders manage to overcome hardware limits by software?
-How was convincing pixel graphics made?
-What was it like to act in a digital underground society?
-Which mindset was needed?
+Sign of the times.
+Raster colours transform the screen into a digital painting.
+Insert the floppy disk back into the drive, pick up the joystick and concentrate on the intense art by digital artists and programmers of the ‘80s.
+How did these bedroom coders manage to overcome hardware boundaries through software?
+How was it possible to create such convincing pixel graphics?
+What was it like to be a part of such a digital underground society?